dkatakyi/ENEL487DanielT/Labs/LabProject/ReadMe.txt

 The one issue with the current ItC is that the blue LED which is supposed to signify the walk warning light when it flashes, does not flash.
 Instead it turns off.
 However it is still a unique state from the others and is still an adequate signification of the walk warning light in my opinion.
+Another newly noted issue, is that the commands other than "help" are only executed when there is a state change.
+They cannot be executed when the traffic light is in the middle of a state.
+Thinking back further to the last lab, Trevor told us about this issue.